 At the beginning of June, I will be flying out to Auckland where I will be staying in a hostel for almost a week before my study abroad experience starts.
 I’ve given myself this time to slowly acclimatise: catch up on zzz’s and sort out the nasty jet lag, whilst also exploring Auckland and maybe go on a day trip or two.

 Then, university starts.
-The first two weeks of my course is a national expedition which I am probably most excited for.
+The first two weeks of my course is a national expedition which I am so excited for.
 On this expedition, I’ll be going on a whistle-stop tour of both islands with a bunch of other students, passing through Queenstown, Aoraki/Mount Cook, Christchurch, Picton, Wellington, Taupo and Rotorua, all whilst completing a load of coursework.

-Following the expedition, I will be living in Wellington, “the Coolest Little Capital in the World”, for an entire month whilst inerning in the city.
+Following the expedition, I will be living in Wellington, “the Coolest Little Capital in the World”, for an entire month whilst interning in the city.
 Once my internship is complete, I’ll then spend another week in New Zealand so I can spend time with my Kiwi family and/or do a bit more travelling before flying back to ol’ Blighty!